lohjo/ev3/README.md

-# EV3 Line Tracing
+# EIG EV3 Line Tracing

-Welcome to the EV3 Line Tracing Workshop repository.
+Welcome to the EIG EV3 Line Tracing Workshop repository.

 This repo contains all lesson files used during the workshop, plus competition rules and scoring details.